REVOLUTION ~ SIDE B

 While all four of the narratives about Jesus reflect each author's own distinct perspective and insight, they are in remarkable agreement with each other, including the very different work of "John".
 Likewise, both

 the books of "Acts" and "Revelation" and the diverse letters of Peter, John, James, Jude, the unknown author of the letter to the Hebrews and the many letters attributed to Paul, together represent a combined profound message of

-love, hope, freedom, justice and peace very much in agreement with each other.
+love, hope, faith, truth, freedom, justice and peace very much in agreement with each other.

-Their unparalleled influence resounds through the ages, reflected in the writings and ideas of names as diverse as Shakespeare, Descartes, Marx, Rousseau, Locke, Jefferson, Harriet Tubman, Albert Schweitzer, Helen Keller,
+Their unparalleled influence resounds through the ages, reflected in the thinking and writing of names as diverse as Shakespeare, Descartes, Marx, Rousseau, Locke, Jefferson, Harriet Tubman, Albert Einstein, Albert Schweitzer, Helen Keller,

 and to walk humbly with your God?"
 Micah 6:8, the famous Jesus portrait of a true patriot

-found in Matthew 25: "...inasmuch as you did it to one of the least of these my brethren, you did it to me" Matthew 25:40 and the so-called "sermon on the mount" Matthew 5 Luke 6.
+found in Matthew 25: "...inasmuch as you did it to one of the least of these my brethren, you did it to me" Matthew 25:40 and what has come to be called the "sermon on the mount" Matthew 5 Luke 6.

-According to Cesar Chavez: "Jesus' life and words are a challenge at the same time that they are Good News.
+Cesar Chavez said: "Jesus' life and words are a challenge at the same time that they are Good News.
 They are a challenge to those of us who are poor and oppressed.
 By His life He is calling us to give ourselves

 after food and water; that is, by putting our yearning into practice."